dvidelabs/flatcc/README.md

 is reasonably fast, suitable for both servers and embedded devices, but with usability over absolute performance - still the small buffer output rate is measured in millons per second and read access 10-100 millon buffers per second from a rough estimate.
+Reading FlatBuffers is more than an order of magnitude faster than building them.

 For 100MB buffers with 1000 monsters, dynamically extended monster names, monster vector, and inventory vector, the bandwidth reaches about